fp7-ofelia/ocf/expedient/doc/admin/install.rst

 Now to make sure that the syntax is correct, do the following::

-    $ PYTHONPATH=/etc/expedient python -c "from modules import localsettings"
+    $ PYTHONPATH=/etc/expedient python -c "from settings import local"

-If you get errors, go back to localsettings.py and fix them.
+If you get errors, go back to local.py settings file and fix them.

 .. _defaultsettings documentation: http://yuba.stanford.edu/~jnaous/expedient/docs/api/modules.defaultsettings-module.html